MellowYarker/CryptoNotifier/README.md

 ## REQUIREMENTS
   * A Mac (this uses the MacOS notification center)
   * [Python 3.6+](https://www.python.org/downloads/release/python-365/)
+Clone this repo to download it then
   * open a terminal and navigate to CryptoNotifier/install
     * `$ sh dependencies.sh`
     * if the dependencies script fails, try:
       * `$ sh retry.sh`
     * if this also fails, see if you have pip or pip3 installed, if not [install it](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3)

-Clone this repo to download it.

-###### How to use it
+##### Instructions
-1. open the coins.txt file, add the coins you want to recieve updates on.
+1. Open coins.txt file,

-   syntax for this file is as follows:
+    * Add the coins you want to recieve updates on, syntax for this file is as follows:

       coin ID, coin symbol, volume percentage change, price percentage change

       ex: bitcoin, BTC, 5, 5

    Volume analysis is being built still.
 If the price change is 5, it means (+/-) 5%
-     * The option to have individual increase and decrease thresholds is being built.
+     * **(note)** The option to have individual increase and decrease thresholds is being built.

 2. open settings.txt